Anharmonic Effects in Ge2Sb2Te5 and Consequences on Thermodynamic Stability: Results and Discussion

 \subsection{Evaluation of the Potential Energy Surface}

-For the evaluation of anharmonic effects, the choice of exchange–correlation (XC) functional and the inclusion of dispersion interactions are particularly important, especially for describing the Te–Te interactions in Ge$_2$Sb$_2$Te$_5$ \cite{SINGH2018124, doi:10.1021/acs.inorgchem.7b01970, deringer_2013_dft, zhou_ab_2012, sa_first-principles_2014, cooley_first-principles_2020, duong_first-principles_2021, AIPAdv2018, IbarraHernPhysRevB.97.245205}.
-The results are highly sensitive to both the type and form of the XC functional as well as to the treatment of dispersion forces.
-This is typical for materials with week vdW type interactions \cite{PhysRevB.84.144117}, and therefore we have systematically compared different GGA functionals and dispersion corrections (Table 2), with their respective effect on anharmonic behaviour considered.
+For the evaluation of anharmonic effects, the choice of exchange–correlation (XC) functional and the inclusion of vdW interactions are important, especially for describing the Te–Te interactions in GST \cite{SINGH2018124, doi:10.1021/acs.inorgchem.7b01970, deringer_2013_dft, zhou_ab_2012, sa_first-principles_2014, cooley_first-principles_2020, duong_first-principles_2021, AIPAdv2018, IbarraHernPhysRevB.97.245205}.
+The results are highly sensitive to both the type and form of the XC functional in addition to the treatment of dispersion forces.
+This is typical for materials with weak vdW-type interactions \cite{PhysRevB.84.144117}, and therefore we have systematically compared different XC functionals at the GGA level and dispersion corrections (Table \ref{tab:lattice}).

-As indicated in Table 2, for both models, PBE slightly overestimates the lattice parameters in all directions.
+As indicated in Table \ref{tab:lattice}, for both models, PBE slightly overestimates the lattice parameters in all directions.
 Relative to experiment, the in-plane lattice constants ($a,b$) are overestimated by about $+2\%$ for both KDH and Petrov models, while the $c$ axis is overestimated by approximately $+5\%$ for KDH and $+3\%$ for Petrov.
 In terms of the $c/a$ ratio, PBE gives values that are larger than experiment by around $+3\%$ (KDH) and $+1\%$ (Petrov).\\

 For PBEsol, the $a,b$ lattice parameters are overestimated by roughly $+1\%$, whereas $c$ is slightly underestimated by about $-1\%$ for Petrov and $-3\%$ for KDH.
 Consequently, the $c/a$ ratio is underestimated by about $-5\%$ in the KDH model which is significant, while it is in excellent agreement (within $<1\%$) for the Petrov model. \\